Skip to main content

 If you want to be a smarter investor, one of the best things you can do is learn how the different parts of the stock market work and which ones are likely to do well at any given time.
 Sector analysis investing is the practice of looking at the different groups of companies in the market to find out where the best deals and the strongest growth are hiding.
 When you know how to do sector analysis well, you can make better investment decisions and set up your money to take advantage of what is happening in the economy right now and what is likely to happen next.

 The stock market is broken up into eleven main groups under what is called the global industry classification standard.
 Each of these groups, or sectors, is made up of companies that do similar things or sell similar products.
 Some sectors do well when the economy is booming, while others hold up better when times get tough.
-In this guide, we will go through the major sectors, show you how they fit into the economic cycle, and help you figure out how to use sector analysis investing to find value and grow your money over the long term.
+This guide walks through the major sectors, show you how they fit into the economic cycle, and help you figure out how to use sector analysis investing to find value and grow your money over the long term.

 How Sectors Are Set Up